 Our recipe below is a rough guide – feel free to experiment.
 This version yielded us around 2 litres of stock.

 - 3 - celery stalks

 - 2 - small fennel bulb

 - 1 - thumb sized knob of ginger

 - 1tsp - whole peppercorns

-- Heat a tablespoon olive oil in a large stockpot and brown the vegetables over medium heat for about 10 minutes.
+- Heat the olive oil in a large stockpot and brown the vegetables over medium heat for about 10 minutes.